 If you are in any way unsure, let’s go to work.

 More on that below.
-First, be sure to check out Julien’s latest tasting... just in time for Thanksgiving (you’ll see why it’s very timely in the article below)... where he breaks down Chardonnay and Sauvignon Blanc... regional varieties... pairings... and what the heck people in New Zealand are talking about when they say they like “sweaty passion fruit” in Sauv Blanc...
+First, Julien breaks down Chardonnay and Sauvignon Blanc... regional varieties... pairings... and what the heck people in New Zealand are talking about when they say they like “sweaty passion fruit” in Sauv Blanc...

-Fair disclosure: at the Bonner household, we’re going to be drinking our Tacana this Thanksgiving (probably the 2016 for those of you reading this who have tried that vintage).
+Fair disclosure: at the Bonner household, we’re going to be drinking our Tacana this Thanksgiving (congrats to those of you who were able to snap some up recently).

-The one year we tried to swap it out for an expensive Cab from California, we all balked at the heavy filtration, which made the wine bland when paired with juicy turkey, homemade cranberry sauce, shallots, and chestnut stuffing (a product of too heavy filtration?).
+One year we tried to swap our malbec out for an expensive cab from California.
+We all balked at just how bland it tasted when paired with juicy turkey, homemade cranberry sauce, shallots, and chestnut stuffing (a product of too heavy filtration?).

-But Tacana may not the right wine for your meal.
-And there are plenty of options when it comes to a great wine pairing for Thanksgiving.
+But if Tacana isn’t right for your particular meal, there are plenty of options when it comes to a great wine pairing for Thanksgiving.